SinghKarminder/Energy-Efficient-Edge-Cloud-IoT-Architecture-for-Automated-Hive-Monitoring-of-Pollinator-Species/README.md

 # Energy-Efficient Edge Processing IoT Framework for Pollinator Species

 This repository contains a complete IoT-based system for **real-time monitoring, detection, and logging of pollinator species**.
-It is designed for edge devices to efficiently process video and sensor data using AI/YOLO-based pipelines while minimizing energy consumption.
+It is designed for edge devices to efficiently process video and sensor data using a **YOLO-based detection pipeline** while maintaining **low power consumption** for long-term field deployment.

-The repository is modular, with separate components for sensor provisioning, data acquisition, video processing, cloud integration, and model management.
+The repository is organized in a **modular structure**, with dedicated components for:

+- **Sensor provisioning**
+- **Data acquisition**
+- **Video/frame processing**
+- **Cloud integration and data upload**
+- **Model management and configuration**

+In addition, this repository provides a **minimal reproducibility package**—including essential code, configuration parameters, and sample data—so that developers and researchers can understand the workflow and **adapt or build their own embedded-system–based solutions** on microcontrollers, Single Board Computers (SBCs), or custom processors.

+A **Single Board Computer (SBC)** is a compact, fully functional computer built onto a **single circuit board**, typically used in embedded, IoT, and edge-AI applications.
+An SBC integrates:

+- **Processor (CPU)**
+- **Memory (RAM)**
+- **Onboard storage** or support for **SD/eMMC**
+- **I/O interfaces** such as USB, HDMI, GPIO, CSI/DSI camera ports, and networking options

+SBCs are capable of running full operating systems such as **Linux**, making them ideal for deploying real-time inference, sensor fusion, and edge-level processing applications.

+### Common Examples of SBCs

+- **Raspberry Pi**
+- **NVIDIA Jetson Nano / Xavier NX**
+- **i.MX8 multicore processor (Aplias iMX8)** – *the system and code in this repository were tested on this platform*

+SBCs provide a powerful yet energy-efficient platform for IoT edge deployments, enabling real-time processing without relying on cloud-based computation.

 ---